Right-Wing Activist Banned From Airline for Not Wearing Mask Is Charged in Capitol Riots

 Brandon Straka, 43, has been charged with several crimes, including impeding a law enforcement officer during civil disorder and engaging in disorderly conduct with the intent to disturb a hearing before Congress, for his role in the Jan.
 6 siege.

+In June, Straka also made national headlines after he was banned from American Airlines for refusing to wear a mask on a flight to Dallas amid the coronavirus pandemic.

 In a criminal complaint unsealed Monday, prosecutors state Straka posted several photos and videos during and after the riots.
-The court documents say investigators were clued into Straka’s involvement when a tipster indicated he had posted a video on Twitter in which he shouted, “Go, Go!” near the entrance of the Capitol.
+The court documents say investigators were clued into Straka’s involvement when a tipster indicated he had posted a video on Twitter on Jan.
+6 in which the activist shouted, “Go, Go!” near the entrance of the Capitol.

-As he walks to the Capitol, Straka says in the video that he’d learned “patriots had entered the Capitol.”
+Straka says that as he was walking to the Capitol, he’d learned “patriots had entered” it.

-“Wow, so they’re going to basically storm and try to get into the chamber so that they can demand that we get the investigation that we want,” he says, according to the complaint.
+“Wow, so they’re going to basically storm and try to get into the chamber so that they can demand that we get the investigation that we want,” he says in the Jan.
+7 video, according to the complaint.

-When Straka arrived at the Capitol, he said he saw “bursts of teargas coming out of the doors.”
+Straka then claimed he saw “bursts of teargas coming out of the doors.”

-“Shortly after that, a man came out, he said, ‘They’ve cleared Congress.
+“Shortly after that, a man came out” who told him, “They’ve cleared Congress.
 Everybody’s left.
 There’s no one else inside.
 Everybody turn around.
-No one else come inside,’” Straka says in the video, adding that another person “said something to the effect of it being a victory for us, we got what we wanted, they cleared Congress.”
+No one else come inside,’” Straka says.

 Despite Straka’s lengthy video claiming he was not directly involved in the riots, screenshots of his Twitter account show that he encouraged MAGA supporters to storm the Capitol.

 “Patriots at the Capitol – HOLD.
 THE.
-LINE!!!!” he wrote in on tweet.
+LINE!!!!” he wrote in one Jan.
+6 tweet.
 In another, Straka added that he “arrived at the Capitol a few hours ago as Patriots were storming from all sides.
 I was quite close to entering myself as police began tear-gassing us from the door.”

 “I’m completely confused.
 For 6-8 weeks everybody on the right has been saying ‘1776!’ & that if congress moves forward it will mean a revolution!
 So congress moves forward.
 Patriots storm the Capitol—now everybody is virtual signaling their embarrassment that this happened,” Straka wrote in another post.